Failproofshark/static-noise/README.md

 ## Usage

 After loading the system set it as your main package.
-Once you have done that you could either create a new blog with the `create-blog` function and giving it an absolute pathname where you wish to keep your blog
+Once you have done that you could either create a new blog with the `create-blog` function and giving it a path specifier for the root directory of your blog, the title, a description of your blog (used for the generated RSS feed), and a url to your blog

 ```
-(create-blog #p"/home/foo/myblog/")
+(create-blog #p"/home/foo/myblog/" "blog title" "describe your blog" "www.myblog.com")
 ```

 The directory will be created as well as a basic scaffolding for you to work with.
 If you already have a blog you wish to work with you may use the `open-blog` function giving it the absolute pathname where you keep your blog